-In 2017, the use of a cell phone while driving caused an estimated 1.5 million accidents.
+According to the National Safety Council, the use of a cell phone while driving causes an estimated 1.6 million accidents each year.
 In 2018 alone, 4,637 people died in a car accident due to cell phone use.
 14% of fatal crashes involved cell phones.
 Distracted driving is an epidemic.

 Distracted Driving Impacts EVERYONE!